imahumanbeing-irl/dwm/README.md

 ## installation

-NOTE: this assumes you dont a have a display manager and that you are using an arch derivative or arch itself
+NOTE: this assumes you dont a have a display manager, you are using an arch derivative or arch itself and you have yay installed

 ```
 sudo pacman -S feh